Arlie Russell Hochschild: Areas of research

 Using in-depth interviews and observation, Hochschild's research has taken her into various social worlds.
 She has written about residents in a low-income housing project for the elderly (The Unexpected Community), flight attendants and bill collectors who perform "emotional labor" (The Managed Heart), working parents struggling to divide housework and childcare (The Second Shift), corporate employees dealing with a culture of workaholism (The Time Bind).
 She has also interviewed child and eldercare workers, internet-dating assistants, wedding planners (The Outsourced Self) and Filipina nannies who've left their children behind to care for those of American families (Global Woman).
-Her 2013 So How's the Family and Other Essays is a collection that includes essays on emotional labor—when do we enjoy it and when not?—empathy, and personal strategies for trying to have fun and “make meaning” in a life with little family time.
+Her 2013 So How's the Family and Other Essays is a collection that includes essays on emotional labor – when do we enjoy it and when not? – empathy, and personal strategies for trying to have fun and “make meaning” in a life with little family time.

 Her last two research projects have focused on the rise of the political right.
 Strangers in Their Own Land is based on five years of ethnographic research among Louisiana supporters of the Tea Party.
 Why, she asks, do residents of the nation's second poorest state vote for candidates who resist federal help?
 Why, in a highly polluted state, do voters prefer politicians reluctant to regulate polluting industries?
 Her search for answers led her to the concept of the "deep story.”
 The book was a National Book Award finalist, as well as one of the top ten best non-fiction books of the decade by the Boston Public Library.

-In Stolen Pride: Loss, Shame, and the Rise of the Right, she locates herself in the nation's whitest and second poorest congressional district, where she finds residents facing a “perfect storm.”
+In Stolen Pride: Loss, Shame, and the Rise of the Right, she locates herself in the nation's whitest and second poorest congressional district.
 Coal jobs had gone.
-A tragic drug crisis had arrived.
-And in 2017, a white nationalist march was coming to town—a rehearsal, as it turned out, for the deadly Unite the Right march soon to take place in Charlottesville, Virginia.
+A drug crisis had arrived.
+And in 2017, a white nationalist march was coming to town – a rehearsal, as it turned out, for the Unite the Right march soon to take place in Charlottesville, Virginia.
 Once at the political center of the country, the district voted 80% for Donald Trump in both 2016 and 2020.
-Hochschild explores a people's strong culture of pride and struggle with unwarranted shame, and finds in this a lens through which to see politics in America today, and in many other times and places.
+Hochschild explores a culture of pride and struggle with unwarranted shame, and finds in this a lens through which to see politics in America today, and in many other times and places.